sn-00-x/android-auto-android13/README.md

-## Android Auto as user app on GrapheneOS with media apps support
+## Android Auto as user app with media apps support

 This repository provides everything that is needed to add Android Auto support (with media apps support) to GrapheneOS (Android 13).
+However, the patch itself does not rely on GrapheneOS, so it should be possible to make this work on a different OS with slight modifications.

 The provided [patch](https://raw.githubusercontent.com/sn-00-x/android-auto/main/frameworks-base.patch) includes compatibility changes and makes it possible to e.g. watch Netflix on your car screen with the help of Screen2Auto while restricting it's permissions when not connected to a head unit.
 Furthermore the repo includes optional custom built Google Search App and Google Speech Services stubs.

-The patch itself does not rely on GrapheneOS, so it should be possible to also make this work on a different OS with slight modifications.

 To make this run, you need to build your own rom.
 If you are instead looking for a simpler method to run Android Auto (that involves rooting your device), have a look at [aa4mg](https://github.com/sn-00-x/aa4mg)